This is Pink Floyd’s David Gilmour as Jesus painted meticulously by Rachel Hecker.

 Thanks for reading,

-- starr-stuff reblogged this from iheart-ed-small and added:
+- starr-stuff reblogged this from ed-is-the-colour and added:

 - amgilm likes this